 Things to keep in mind when changing jobs include your school-aged children that you may not want to relocate until end-of-semester or summer break.
 Is your spouse or partner supportive of you searching for a new job?
 It’s not uncommon for a candidate to start a job search, only to have their significant other voice objections that veto the deal’s details at the very last minute.

+Patience in this pursuit is certainly a good thing.
+Timing, job market and your marketability all play a large role.
+If you decide to leave, do so professionally with plenty of notice.
+Also, leave positively with your reputation, friendships and professional relationships intact.
 Knowing when to change jobs is also influenced by seasonal hiring practices, especially at mid- to large-sized law firms.
 What follows is a typical recruiting calendar at a larger law firm:

 February to April